Wednesday, September 22, 2010

 • add to a tossed salad

-• chop in egg salad or potato salad
+• chop into potato salad

 • garnish atop black bean soup